VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 Taking Pivotal revenues to be a proxy for the growth of the broader container business for VMware, growth has fallen to 57% in 2020 versus 73% in 2019.
 While the management talked about strong traction with Tanzu, the competitive intensity in this space cannot be ignored.
 In the hybrid cloud business, VMware possibly had an early mover advantage.
 However, with OpenShift, VMware has a formidable competitor in the container market.

-Not only has OpenShift been shipping for the last five years across nearly 1,700 customers but also was one of the major motivations for IBM's $34 billion buyout of RedHat.
+Not only has OpenShift been shipping for the last five years across nearly 1,700 customers but it also was one of the major motivations for IBM's $34 billion buyout of RedHat.
 Considering RedHat has been a vocal critic of VMware for using VMware proprietary platform to offer Kubernetes offerings and VMs versus containers, we see the alpha in the VMware stock purely coming from the adoption of its container business.

 Estimating the growth of VMware's business